-Benefits of reinventing
+Benefits of Reinventing

 This kind of reimplementing can be quite hard on bigger projects.
 The best way to reinvent something in those projects is to change something and see changes in the new compilation.
 For example, try to change some text in some menu or output.
-This way, you can easily test how well you understand the foreign code.
+This way, you can quickly test how well you understand the foreign code.

-Code as a literature medium
+Code as a Literature Medium

-Many people say that code is not literature because you read it differently from prose.
+Many say that code is not literature because you read it differently from prose.
 In my opinion, this doesn’t necessarily need to be the case.
-Overall, code is written for humans first and then machine second.
-An excellent example of this is Robert C. Martin’s ravings, in which he often recites that the “code should read like prose to be clean”, which I tend to agree with.
+Overall, code is written for humans first and then machines second.
+An excellent example is Robert C. Martin’s ravings, in which he often recites that the “code should read like prose to be clean”, which I tend to agree with.
 Another good one is Donald Knuth’s approach to literate programming.
 However, the latter one is more about embedding code pieces amidst what one could call prose.
 Nonetheless, this kind of system makes the code much more readable since writing is such a big part.

 One thing that I believe makes people think code is not literature is syntax highlighting.
 I don’t use it.
-For some reason, I never grew used to colored text.
+For some reason, I never grew used to coloured text.
 Of course, I might be a bit biased, but when I turn on syntax highlighting, I tend to focus on the wrong things in the code, making it so that it doesn’t read like prose anymore.
 Removing syntax highlighting has allowed me to grasp the whole structure better.
 Is this true, or does it work for everyone?
 I don’t think so, but that’s how I feel.

 I want to give this kind of approach a good try, and I could write some “deep thoughts” about it in the form of a review.